itz-A53-K/doctors_appointment_system/README.md

 3) visit ' 127.0.0.1:8000 ' in your browser

-by default use the followinf credentials to login as clinic on the page ' /clinic/login/ ' Email:- ab@ab.com
+by default use the followinf credentials to login as clinic on the page ' /clinic/login/ ' \n Email:- ab@ab.com\n
-Passwod:- 123123
+Passwrod:- 123123\n